dylan-lang/opendylan/documentation/getting-started/source/expanding.rst

 Looking at the top of the backtrace, we can see that the most recent call activity in the Reversi master thread concerned catching the unhandled exception and invoking the debugger.
-The calls to *primitive\_invoke\_debugger*, *default-handler*, and *error* were all part of this.
-But if we move down the backtrace to the point below the call to *error*, we can examine the sequence of calls that led to the unhandled exception and find out how to fix the error.
+The calls to ``primitive_invoke_debugger``, ``default-handler``, and ``error`` were all part of this.
+But if we move down the backtrace to the point below the call to ``error``, we can examine the sequence of calls that led to the unhandled exception and find out how to fix the error.

-The first interesting call for us is the one to *write-element*.
+The first interesting call for us is the one to ``write-element``.
 This is the last of the calls appearing in the stack frame that Reversi made before the unhandled exception.

-Select the call frame for *write-element*.
+#.
+Select the call frame for ``write-element``.

-The source code definition of *write-element* appears in the pane opposite.
+   The source code definition of ``write-element`` appears in the pane opposite.
 This source code pane is read only; if we wanted to edit a definition shown in it we would click on the Edit Source (|image0|) button above the source code pane, which would open the file containing the definition in an editor window.

-Looking at the source code for *write-element*, the green arrow icon points to an assignment to *sb.buffer-next*.
+   Looking at the source code for ``write-element``, the green arrow icon points to an assignment to ``sb.buffer-next``.
 Here, the green arrow is showing the point at which execution would resume in that call frame if the application’s execution was continued.
-What we do not know is whether the preceding call, to *coerce-from-element*, returned.
-It may be that the call failed (because the arguments were not what *coerce-from-element* was expecting) or that it succeeded but does not appear in the stack pane because of the default filtering.
+What we do not know is whether the preceding call, to ``coerce-from-element``, returned.
+It may be that the call failed (because the arguments were not what ``coerce-from-element`` was expecting) or that it succeeded but does not appear in the stack pane because of the default filtering.

    To work out what has happened, we can examine the stack pane filtering with the filtering drop-down list.

-Choose “Filtered frames” from the stack pane filtering drop-down list (which by default is set to “Filtered visible frames”).
+#.
+Choose “Filtered frames” from the stack pane filtering drop-down list
+   (which by default is set to “Filtered visible frames”).
    The stack pane updates itself.

 The six settings available from the stack pane filtering drop-down list provide a quick way of changing what you view in the stack pane: